 NOTE: When you specify a range without selecting any object, ActivePresenter will automatically apply the command you choose to that range along with all the objects inside.

 On the other hand, if you select a range, and select one or some objects, the commands you use will, in fact, apply to that range along with those selected objects only.
-Other objects which are not selected will not be affected.
+Other unselected objects will not be affected.

 8. Status Bar

 The Status Bar is at the bottom of the editor.
 It shows the status of the current project.
-In addition, this bar also offers some certain functions like to show the active slide number or zoom scale of the current project.
+In addition, this bar also offers some certain functions.

 Edit Captured Videos and Slides